piratte/auger-FTS-utils/README.md

 By default the output is printed on console, if the user wants to redirect it, `-o output_file` option can be used.

-Because the script was designed to work closely with the other scripts in this repository, the user can define a "destination" by using the `-r destination` option.
-The output then would be a list of files, one LFN per line.
-On each line the first url would be the current replica (or more if there is more than one available), the last will be the LFN pasted after the destination given by the user.
+Because the script was designed to work closely with the other scripts in this repository, the user can define a destination SE by using the `-r end_destination` option.
+The output then would be a list of files, one line per file.
+On each line the first url would be the current replica (other replicas will follow if available), the last will be the current LFN pasted after the destination given by the user (the destination has to be the whole url prefix e.g. 'srm://golias100.farm.particle.cz/dpm/farm.particle.cz/home/auger/').
 This output is suitable as an input for the script `submitFTS.py`.
+If there is a file, which replica is already at the destination, it won't be listed in the output.

+## submitFTS

+Usage: `submitFTS.py [options] [-r source destination] filename [filename]*`

+This script transforms an input file with urls into one or more FTS jobs.
+In the input file there should be at least 2 urls per line, the first is recognized as the source, the second as the destination of the transfer.
+If there are more possible source replicas they can be also mentioned in the same line:

+`source-replica-url [source-replica-url] destination-replica-url`

+When the `-r source destination` switch is used, the script expects the input file to contain only one string per line.
+The string then specifies the url suffix of the file.
+Source and destination specified as switches parameters are then the url prefixes of the source and destination SEs (again, the whole path prefix has to be used in order for the paths to be found).

+Description of the rest of the input parameters is printed out when running the script with the `-h` switch.

+When the job(s) are submitted, their jobIDs are appended to the file specified by the `-j` switch (default ~/jobIDs).

+## registerAndResubmit

+Usage: `registerAndResubmit.py [options] jobID`

+This script is used to handle the results of the transfer jobs: the files that were transferred successfully should be registered in the LFC, files that were not transferred for various reasons should be resubmitted in another FTS job.
+The user must specify the jobID.
+The script will then prompt the user whether it should submit a registration job and a follow-up job, if needed.
+If the original job is not finished, the script will inform the user and terminate.

+Description of the rest of the input parameters is printed out when running the script with the `-h` switch.

+## Example usage

+$ ./lfc-find-replicas.py -o lfc-replication-file -r 'srm://dpm1.egee.cesnet.cz/dpm/cesnet.cz/home/auger' /grid/auger/prod/B2015FixedETIronEpos_gr352/en18.500/th38.000/
+$ ./submitFTS.py -s 'https://fts3-kit.gridka.de:8446' lfc-replication-file

+\# now a replication job has been submitted (or more, one job per 100 files)

+$ ./registerAndResubmit.py -s 'https://fts3-kit.gridka.de:8446' 214b6d0e-8177-11e6-89a0-02163e00a17a